 Some organizations, often survey providers, propose replacing the annual employee engagement survey with a more frequent employee pulse survey.
 Can this strategy work?
 Sure, and for some companies, this might be the right answer.
 But, while pulse surveys have gained increasing popularity, due largely to the availability of technology, there are limitations.
 Remember, employee pulse surveys are not comprehensive, in that they are limited in the number of questions/items addressed, or the groups being surveyed.
 The response data should be considered as additional insight into understanding the overall employee experience.

 We recommend that a pulse survey “supplement” the annual employee engagement survey in order to gauge progress on engagement initiatives.
-Although regular employee pulse surveys address the need for more frequent feedback, organizations that replace the annual employee engagement survey with more frequent employee pulse surveys generally sacrifice data quality and lack the ability to completely understand the employee experience.
+Although regular pulse surveys address the need for more frequent feedback, organizations that replace the annual employee engagement survey with more frequent employee pulse surveys generally sacrifice data quality and lack the ability to completely understand the employee experience.

 Getting the Right Survey Balance